 "Isn't it remarkable that one-moment life seems overwhelming, then within a blink, this sense of peace and wonder can wash over you?
 That quiet you're feeling is always there within you, Charlie.
 Isn't that wild?
 It's not as though you've done something to find quiet.
-The quiet is who you are beneath your thinking.
 You exist before the thought of you; that's the you before you!
 Deep within, there's perfection and pure potential clouded by years of relentless and tiresome thinking."